JAXAGAMER/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      ## I'm a new developer if y'all wanna help me please do  my nickname is
+      ## Hi, i'm a new developer, if y'all wanna help me, please do.
+My
-      JAXA and I love games a lot I need somebody to maybe teach me how to develop games/apps for telephones or maybe for pc too so help if you can :D
+      nickname is JAXA and I love games a lot.
+I need somebody to maybe teach me how to develop games/apps for telephones or maybe for pc too, so help if you can :D

     media:
       type: ImageBlock